FREDYKRUGE/Mist2/README.md

-Sure, here's the complete snippet for the README file:

-bash
-Copy code
 # Mist 2 - Game Platform

 Mist 2 is a game platform that allows you to create, delete, and edit your games.
 You can post your games for others to see, and users have the option to "buy" them.